cilium/cilium/Documentation/contributing/development/contributing_guide.rst

       #.
 Single node runtime tests
       #.
 Multi node Kubernetes tests

+      If a CI test fails which seems unrelated to your PR, it may be a flaky test.
+Follow the process described in :ref:`ci_failure_triage`.

 #.
 As part of the submission, GitHub will have requested a review from the
    respective code owners according to the ``CODEOWNERS`` file in the repository.